 Since the mid-20th century, Florence has been largely governed by centre-left administrations.
 The influence of the Catholic Church has been maintained.
 The Communist Party also persists, under the new entity of the Democrats of the Left.

 During the 1980s and 90s, a large influx of tourism did threaten the cultural heritage of the city, as some of its artisanal practices declined.
 Additionally, pollution from vehicles increased drastically.
-These issues were somewhat abated by the closure of parts of the city to private cars, but it is important for Florence to maintain its own customs and traditions in the face of global changes.
+These issues were somewhat abated by the closure of parts of the city of Florence to private cars, but it is important for Florence to maintain its own customs and traditions in the face of global changes.
 This “museum-city” values its past very highly.

 Highlights of Florence